metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

     my $value = $foo->column('123');    # where "column" is the value you're after

-Set distinct to 1 if you're after a unique list.
+Set distinct or unique to 1 if you're after a unique list.

 # AUTHOR